antonini/golibjpegturbo/README.md

-## Read jpeg images in Go, quickly
+## Read JPEG images in Go, quickly

 This library is the fastest possible way to decode and encode JPEG images in Go.